-Grade 9-12 Year 1 credit This course introduces various techniques and materials for creating sculpture in relief and in-the-round, including plaster, wax, clay, wood, metal, and mixed media; incorporating standards-based artistic emphasis in the elements of art, principles of design, figure study, originality, and craftsmanship.
+SCULPTURE 1 Grade 9-12 Year

+No prerequisite: This course introduces various techniques and materials for creating hand-crafted sculpture in relief and in-the-round, including plaster, wax, clay, wood, metal, and mixed media; incorporating standards-based artistic emphasis in the elements of art, principles of design, figure study, originality, and craftsmanship.
 In addition, introduces basic drawing methods for sculptural design.

+FVE2000 SCULPT URE 2

-FVE2000 SCULPTURE 2 Grade 10-12 Year
+Grade 10-12 Year 1 credit

-This course follows: Sculpture 1
+Prerequisite: Sculpture 1

-This course is a continuation of Sculpture I, but with an emphasis in self-directed learning.
+This course is a continuation of Sculpture I, but with a n emphasis in

+hand-crafting and self-directed learning.

-FVL1000 CERAMICS 1
+FVL1000 CERAMICS 1 Grade 9-12

-Grade 9-12 Year l credit Introduces techniques and materials such as pinch, coil, slab, and free form modeling to create utilitarian objects, such as vessels and pottery, with emphasis in the elements of art and principles of design.
+No prerequisite: Introduces techniques and materials such as pinch, coil, slab, and free form modeling to create utilitarian objects, such as vessels and pottery, with emphasis in the elements of art and principles of design.
 Glazes, glazing techniques, and other methods of surface decoration such as stenciling and slip applications are explored.